 Although the course is taught and you will get the opportunity to complete group work in the classroom, you will be expected to carry out independent research and learning.
 It is worth noting here that very few of the students starting A Level Psychology will have studied Psychology at GCSE level and therefore lessons will reflect this.

 The department organises an annual residential trip to London to take learning beyond the classroom and widen students’ psychological thinking.
-This year, the trip includes a visit to Bethlem—The Museum of The Mind, phobias workshop at ZSL London Zoo and dinner at the Rainforest Café.
+Last year, the trip includes a visit to Bethlem—The Museum of The Mind, phobias workshop at ZSL London Zoo and dinner at the Rainforest Café.

 The department also organises talks from Psychology professors.
 This year, Prof Ben Ambridge from the University of Liverpool gave a talk on everyday psychology.
 The ‘Brain Day’ is held annually with Dr Guy Sutton which includes the dissection of a sheep’s brain and talks on neuron to brain and mental illness.